HTML Tables

 The HTML table structure

-Whether you are creating a simple table or plan to beautify with custom CSS, Bootstrap CSS or some other plug-ins, the base structure of a table starts with an HTML <table> tag.
+Whether you are creating a simple table or plan to beautify it with custom CSS, Bootstrap CSS, or some other plug-ins, the base structure of a table starts with an HTML <table> tag.

 This is followed by using the table rows, table headings, table data and table footer tags.